jsphwllng/go-experiments/README.md

 </div>

 # A place for me to document my Go learnings
-<p>My end goal is to write a program that will take a photograph through a webcam daily and then upload this picture to instagram.
-I have a long way to "go" before this though.</p>
+My end goal is to write a program that will take a photograph through a webcam daily and then upload this picture to instagram.
+I have a long way to "go" before this though.

 ## resources